overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 - Most used Data type in any Java application? `String`, No coincidence that it’s Immutable.
 - Java 8 replaced `Date` with immutable `LocalDate`.
 - Java 11 introduced Immutable Collections.
-- Java 16 introduced a concise Stream operation `toList` for UnmodifiableList.
+- Java 16 introduced `Record` types and a concise Stream operation `toList` for UnmodifiableList.

 Any many more.
-The tide's turning!
+The tide's turning! 🌊

 # My Talks on this